USMNT star Pulisic scores first Chelsea goal after classy solo run | Goal.com

 Big things were expected of him following a £58 million ($74m) arrival from Borussia Dortmund and the pressure appeared to weigh heavy on him at times.

-Frank Lampard took to taking him out of the firing line for a while, with the Blues boss favouring other options.
+Frank Lampard decided to take him out of the firing line for a while, with the Blues boss favouring other options.

 He was, however, eager to talk up Pulisic’s potential at every opportunity and never lost faith in the American star.